 As Compassion’s senior vice president of global marketing and engagement, Mark’s vision for market expansion is rooted in a whole-child approach to poverty alleviation.
 He is dedicated to seeing more Christians involved in permanently releasing children from poverty, not just sustaining them through it.

 "Over my tenure at Compassion, I’ve come to recognize that poverty is more than a lack of money," he says.
 "Only a holistic combination of physical, economic, educational and spiritual development can release children from poverty and allow them to thrive, not just survive.
 I believe it is the most strategic thing a church or individual can do when it comes to making real impact."

-Mark was formally appointed to his current position in 2013, after serving over 30 years in a number of leadership roles throughout the organization.
-Under his leadership, the number of children being sponsored globally through Compassion’s one-to-one sponsorship program broke the one millionth child milestone, and continues to grow year by year.
+Mark was appointed to his current position in 2013, after serving more than three decades in leadership roles throughout the organization.
+Under his charge, the number of children being sponsored globally through Compassion’s one-to-one sponsorship program broke the 1.5 million mark.

-Mark and his wife Joey, reside in Colorado Springs, Colorado.
+Mark and his wife, Joey, reside in Colorado Springs, Colorado.
 Through Compassion, they sponsor children in Bolivia, Burkina Faso, Ecuador, El Salvador, Nicaragua and Peru.
-Their adult son Brent and his wife Jenny also sponsor children through Compassion International.
-Mark and Joey welcomed their first grandchild, Eli, into the family in January 2014.
+Their son, Brent, and his wife, Jenny, also sponsor children through Compassion.
+Mark and Joey welcomed their first grandchild, Eli, into the family in January of 2014.